Canon 2000D vs Olympus E-400

 Technology-wise, both cameras are equipped with CMOS (Complementary Metal–Oxide–Semiconductor) sensors.

 With 24MP, the 2000D offers a higher resolution than the E-400 (10MP), but the 2000D has smaller individual pixels (pixel pitch of 3.72μm versus 4.74μm for the E-400).
-However, the 2000D is a somewhat more recent model (by 11 years and 5 months) than the E-400, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the 2000D is a much more recent model (by 11 years and 5 months) than the E-400, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 The Canon EOS 2000D has a native sensitivity range from ISO 100 to ISO 6400, which can be extended to ISO 100-12800.
 The corresponding ISO settings for the Olympus E-400 are ISO 100 to ISO 1600 (no boost).